-- .24 A repeat engagement would be an appropriate engagement if its purpose is to identify or reduce uncertainty in the interpretation of the first actuary's work. - .25 If the second actuary knows or suspects that the engagement is a repeat engagement, then he or she would take into account the possibility that the client or employer is "opinion shopping" when determining if it is an appropriate engagement.
-Such an engagement may not be an appropriate engagement.
+.24 In order to identify or reduce uncertainty, the first actuary's client or employer may ask a second actuary to repeat the first actuary's work.
+A repeat engagement usually requires more time and expense than a review engagement.
+The second actuary may or may not have knowledge of, or access to, the first actuary's work.
+If the second actuary knows or suspects that the engagement is a repeat engagement, then he or she would take into account the possibility that the client or employer is "opinion shopping" when determining if it is an appropriate engagement.